kshetline/tubular_time/README.md

 The first script element is an example of optionally loading extended timezone definitions.
 Such a script element, if used, should precede the `index.js` script.

-The package will be available via the global variable `tbTime`. `tbTime.default` is the default function, and other functions and classes will be available on this variable, such as `tbTime.DateTime`, `tbTime.julianDay`, etc.
+The package will be available via the global variable `tbTime`. `tbTime.ttime` is the default function, and other functions, classes, and constants will be available on this variable, such as `tbTime.DateTime`, `tbTime.julianDay`, `tbTime.TIME_MS`, etc.

 ## Basic usage